Ida’s remnants bring threat of flooding, tornadoes to Eastern U.S.

 Ida’s center was spinning through northern Alabama north of Birmingham, but its heaviest arc of rain curved from Middle Tennessee southeast through Georgia.
 At 11 a.m., it was 60 miles west-northwest of Huntsville as it headed northeast at 15 mph.

-Through Tuesday night it will trek up the Appalachians.
+Through Tuesday night, it will trek up the Appalachians.
 The heaviest rain will occur near and east of its center.
 In most areas, a 12- to 18-hour stretch of precipitation can be expected.
 By Wednesday, Ida will begin to develop its own fronts and interact with preexisting ones, establishing a warm front near the Mason-Dixon Line and, on Thursday, dragging a wedge of cooler, drier air southeast in its wake.

 Heavy rainfall